 You don’t often hear the cast of a West End musical warming up when going for a walk in the grounds of a country house, but that’s what you’re likely to get during a stay at Kilworth House hotel.

-World-famous musicals Cats and Joseph and the Technicolour Dreamcoat, Last Night of the Proms and tribute concerts to George Michael, the Bee Gees, Rod Stewart and Neil Diamond are scheduled for the summer of 2019 and Kilworth House does a range of great value theatre packages including a pre-theatre dinner or dinner, bed and breakfast.
+World-famous musicals Cats and Joseph and the Technicolour Dreamcoat, Last Night of the Proms and tribute concerts to George Michael, the Bee Gees, Rod Stewart and Neil Diamond have all been productions at Kilworth House theatre and Kilworth House hotel does a range of great value theatre packages including a pre-theatre dinner or dinner, bed and breakfast.

 If you love hotels with added entertainment then check out my reviews of these great hotels with private cinemas: